-To fully exploit the transformative potential of big data in healthcare, the detailed personal and biological information available in existing databases need to be considered across the spectrum of care delivery, starting from the development of innovative medicines and treatments to market access, adoption and use in healthcare systems by providers and patients.
+To fully benefit from the transformative potential of big data in healthcare, the detailed personal and biological information available in existing databases needs to be considered from the point of view of care-delivery, from the development of innovative medicines and treatments to market access, adoption and use within healthcare systems.
 The BD4BO programme was launched with the objective of harnessing the opportunities of big data to promote patient-centred outcomes-focused healthcare in Europe and to develop innovative methods for integrating, analysing, and using big data.

 BD4BO DO-IT will act as a coordination platform (Coordination and Support Action) for the programme, realising synergies across disease specific projects and maximising impact on European healthcare systems.
 The project will in particular: aggregate learnings and disseminate findings from the BD4BO projects on methods of selecting and measuring outcomes in real world settings, develop minimum data privacy standards for the collection, use, storage and transfer of clinical and biological data, engage with key stakeholders to understand value and limitations of outcomes based approaches, and recommend areas for future collaborative research to address gaps in standards, methodologies and tools, among others.